A Killer Narrative

 - A black bra cut in half, as if by a knife or similar sharp tool.
 Cut between the cups and also detached at the back; The cup found in grave had paint on it; the other cup was located 20 ft away from Summer’s grave, stuck in brush

-- A phone glove case consistent with cases used by the McStays for their Google phones
+- One phone glove case consistent with cases used by the McStays for their Google phones

-- Back-pack with “dinosaur excavation kit”-daytime/outdoor activity for the children
+- Back-pack with “dinosaur excavation kit”-daytime/outdoor activity primarily for the older McStay child

 - Child’s hoodie-lion-bath-towel